 If you're seeing a new dentist for the first time, they'll want to check your mouth in detail to understand any oral health or orthodontic issues you may be dealing with.
 You should also provide all relevant details of your dental and medical history, including any medications you're taking, as this could help your dentist to plan suitable treatments.

 We recommend bringing your child for their first visit as early as possible, preferably from the age of one year old or when their teeth first start to appear.
 We encourage this so they can get used to the dental chair and to identify any early signs of tooth decay or other dental concerns that may require treatment down the track.

-EVP Dental is NOT a bulk-billing dentist, however we are involved with Government funded oral health schemes that may allow you to access subsidized services, such as the Child Dental Benefits Scheme (CDBS).
+EVP Dental is not a bulk-billing dentist, however we participate in various Government-funded oral health schemes that may allow you to access subsidised dental services, such as the Child Dental Benefits Schedule (CDBS).
 We also accept Department of Veteran’s Affairs Gold cards and White cards that may cover treatments including dental check-ups, cleans, fillings, denture relines and repairs and treatment for injuries or conditions.

-X-rays provide your dentist with the bigger picture of your oral health.
+X-rays provide your dentist with a bigger picture of your oral health.